Clascoterone: Side effects

-The incidences of local skin reactions with clascoterone were similar to placebo in two large phase 3 randomized controlled trials.
+The effects of local skin reactions with clascoterone were similar to placebo in two large phase III randomized controlled trials.
 Suppression of the hypothalamic–pituitary–adrenal axis (HPA axis) may occur during clascoterone therapy in some individuals due to its cortexolone metabolite.
 HPA axis suppression as measured by the cosyntropin stimulation test was observed to occur in 3 of 42 (7%) of adolescents and adults using clascoterone for acne.
 HPA axis function returned to normal within 4 weeks following discontinuation of clascoterone.
 Hyperkalemia (elevated potassium levels) occurred in 5% of clascoterone-treated individuals and 4% of placebo-treated individuals.

 Pharmacology

 Pharmacodynamics

 Clascoterone is a steroidal antiandrogen, or antagonist of the androgen receptor (AR), the biological target of androgens such as testosterone and dihydrotestosterone (DHT).
 In a bioassay, the topical potency of the medication was greater than that of progesterone, flutamide, and finasteride and was equivalent to that of cyproterone acetate.
 Likewise, it is significantly more efficacious as an antiandrogen than other AR antagonists such as enzalutamide and spironolactone in scalp dermal papilla cells and sebocytes in vitro.